mdasfour/node-simulation-ui/README.md

 4. At the prompt type `npm install`.
 This will install the necessary dependencies in order to run the application.

-5. Once Step 4 has been successfully completed, run `npm run serve` at the command prompt.
+5. Once Step 4 has been successfully completed, type `npm run serve` at the command prompt.